-A friend who is second generation Romanian visited cousins in the Transylvanian sector of the old country during the Easter season one year and was treated to an abundant array of traditional foods of the season.
-She brought back the recipes from her aunt and we tried them together right away.
+A friend of mine who is second-generation Romanian visited cousins in the Transylvanian sector of the old country during the Easter season one year and was treated to an abundant array of traditional foods of the season.
+She brought back the recipes from her aunt, and we tried them together right away.

 Learning the traditions behind the recipes was as delicious as eating the finished dishes, especially if you are a history fan.
 Please enjoy the national recipes that are all surprises and each one a succulent delight.

 The cheese for the recipe used in Romania during Holy Week is made from the milk of local farm cows.
 It is made right on the farms and in homes where families have purchased the milk.
 According to friends and A Ukrainian in-law of mine, residents of many of the countries of Southeastern Europe and the European sector of the Russian Federation make this or a similar cheese at home, especially for Easter celebrations.